yablochko8/semantic-search-fonts/COOKBOOK.md

 `language sql stable` - This tells Postgres that this is a SQL function that will always return the same output for the same inputs, as long as the underlying data hasn't changed.
 Unlike 'volatile' functions which may return different results even with identical inputs, 'stable' functions are deterministic within a single query.
 This allows Postgres to optimize the function calls better, since it knows the results will be consistent for the same parameters within a transaction.

-## Step NN - Update your types file
+## Step 14 - Update your types file

-You're going to call this named function from your code, so you want Intellisense to expect it.
-Use your command that looks like this:
+We're going to call this named function from our code, so we want Intellisense to expect it.
+We run the command that we created in Step 5 above.

 ```sh
 npx supabase gen types typescript --project-id YOUR_PROJECT_ID > src/types/supabase.ts
 ```

-## Step 11 - Run a Test Query
+## Step 15 - Run a Test Query

-At this stage I only have 50 entries in the database, but that's enough to test against.
+Remember we can't query directly using the query string, we need to convert it into an embedding and query with the embedding.

 ```ts
 const testQuery = async () => {